uz-gaz/Tertimuss/doc/performance_improvement/README.md

 The time profiling was stored in the file ./profiling/eslr_gedf_a.pstat and a plain text version was stored in file ./profiling/eslr_gedf_a_cpu.txt.
 The memory profiling was stored in the file ./profiling/eslr_gedf_a_memory.txt.

+# Embedded system laboratory performance iteration version
+This version is the actual version in development

+## Improvements done
+- Deleting concatenations from loops because it force to copy big data regions to a continuous region of free space.
+In the test scenario, execution time was reduced from 49.20646619796753 seconds to 22.11475110054016 seconds.